 If you’re looking for an easy and no-fuss way to make use of excess zucchini this summer try making this delicious Lemon Zucchini Walnut Loaf, you’ll be happy you did!Jump to Recipe Print Recipe

 Baking with zucchini is a wonderful way to make use of all the zucchini growing in your garden.
 Zucchini adds plenty of moisture to baked goods and helps produce a tender and moist loaf.
 If you’ve never tried zucchini bread before you may be thinking that zucchini is an odd ingredient to put into a sweet-tasting loaf.
 But let me tell you that this zucchini walnut loaf is flavourful, tender, and super moist.

 I adapted the recipe for this bread from Nancy Creative’s Lemon-Zucchini loaf, you can see her recipe here.
-If you like the idea of baking with zucchini, you’ll want to try these delicious whole wheat double chocolate zucchini muffins.
-The muffins are really chocolatey and moist and if you have picky kids they’re perfect for sneaking some veggies into their diet.
+If you enjoy zucchini bread you’ll want to try these delicious whole wheat double chocolate zucchini muffins.
+The muffins are really tender, moist and chocolatey.
+If you have picky kids, zucchini bread and muffins are perfect for sneaking some veggies into their diet.

 One thing I love about this loaf is that the ingredients can be mixed by hand and there is no need for a mixer.
 The most important step to remember when making this loaf is to squeeze out most of the moisture in the zucchini before mixing it in with the wet ingredients.
 If you don’t squeeze the water out of the zucchini, you’ll end up with a dense, heavy and soggy loaf.
 I added some lemon zest and juice which gives this bread a wonderful light and summery taste.
-There are also walnuts in this recipe but you could use pecans or poppy seeds.
+There are also walnuts in this recipe but you could substitute with pecans or poppy seeds.
 And if nut allergies are a concern you can make it without nuts.